 Why Use Aviation Key Performance Indicators As Goals or Objectives

-Setting goals and objectives for your airline or airport's safety management system is a requirement, i.e., not optional.
+Setting goals and objectives for your aviation safety management system (SMS) is a requirement, i.e., not optional.

 KPIs Are Natural Goals & Objectives

 An aviation key performance indicator (KPI) is a metric used to evaluate elements that are critical to organizational success.

 KPIs change over time and are different for each aviation service provider.
 Airline safety KPIs may be

 - aircraft contacts with fixed objects (such as snow banks, hangars, etc.);